BRYN4444/HitmanRoulette/README.md

 ### Latest Update

 >**Bug Reporting** can be done [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or in the thread [on Hitman Forum](https://hitmanforum.com/t/13107).

+**June 6th, 2025**
+* **Elusive Target:**
+  * **#48: The Wizard** - New ET added, including: 1 target, 1 objective, 2 unique disguises, 1 extra objectives, and 4 photo objectives.
+The direct image of Quinn will be fixed after they update his bugged blood textures.
+  * **#42: The Disruptor** - Since the original ET is still playable if you own the DLC or through PC modding, this ET will also stay accessible here.
+* **Hitman III:**
+  * **The Farewell** - In Contracts mode, Tim Quinn has been renamed to Tom Twinn.
+This is likely to change again once the updated Tim Quinn face used in The Wizard Elusive Target replaces them.
+* **Other Fixes:**
+  * **Compatibility & Issues** section:
+    * Added The Wizard Pack to the optional mission DLC list.

+---

 **February 28th, 2025**
 * **Elusive Target:**